Start Well

 Childhood vaccinations

-Over one in three children have not received two doses of MMR (measles, mumps and rubella) vaccination.
+Over 1 in 3 children have not received two doses of MMR (measles, mumps and rubella) vaccination.

-For all types of childhood vaccinations, uptake is below the 95 per cent target to stop the spread and protect the community.
+For all types of childhood vaccinations, uptake is below the 95% target to stop the spread and protect the community.

-For example, only 65 per cent have received two doses of the MMR immunisation at or before the age of five.
-Uptake varies within the borough, ranging from 55 per cent in Earl’s Court to 83 per cent in South Kensington.
+For example, only 65% have received two doses of the MMR immunisation at or before the age of five.
+Uptake varies within the borough, ranging from 55% in Earl’s Court to 83% in South Kensington.

 Find out more about vaccinations.